Research integrity and governance

 - Export regulations.

 The Code of Practice is regularly reviewed to ensure it is fit for purpose.
-The current version of the Code of Practice was reviewed in 2016/2017 and approved in July 2017.
+The current version of the Code of Practice was reviewed in 2017/2018 and approved on 9 July 2018.

 The code encourages good conduct in research, helps researchers meet legal and ethical requirements, and helps prevent misconduct.